Fluglow/Deadly-Boss-Mods/README.md

 In the following you'll find an edited Version of DBM with a Voice Countdown feature included.

 The voice countdown can be enabled for several abilities in ICC and (on Halion for Meteor Strike, work in progress) and will play a countdown sound (5,4,3,2,1) when something important is about to happen.
+All countdowns can be turned off in the settings.

 This version of DBM also contains fixes for ranges of ICC spells on the range check, a fix for the combat start timer on Horde-Saurfang, a prototype spirit warning (Credit to NTT of Obsidius) and a corporeality warning (30% and 40%) for Halion.
 Further more, if Necrotic Plague jumps from one player to another, a DBM warning is fired for that second player.